-The MRRI Research Registry is available as a source of local participants for researchers who are approved to engage in collaborative research with MRRI Investigators.
+The MRRI Research Registry is available as a source of local participants for researchers who are approved to engage in collaborative research with MRRI Institute Scientists.